MSI17819/Streamlit-Football-Table-App/README.md

 ### Dataset
 The dataset contains a table with each team's position, wins, losses, draws and goals.
 The table is linked to a graph where you can find the position of the team related to the number of matches played.
 Each point shows the position after matches of round 1, 2, 3 and is updated after each league round.
+A JSON file with the team position is added after each round of matches.
+The last number in the file name indicates the round of matches.
+For example, the ClassA_result_after_8.json file contains the teams' positions in the table after the 8th round of matches played.
+The CSV file contains a list of players who have scored a goal or goals.
+The file is updated after each round of matches.

 ## Technology stack